No Products in the Cart

 A double or full-size bed remains an outstanding option for single adults who have very limited space but want a bigger bed than a twin.

 More space in the bedroom – If you only have a small living area, you'll require as much extra space to move around.
 With a king or queen-sized bed, you might find it very difficult to open your closet doors, keep your stuff, and generally give your bedroom a spacious, uncluttered feel.
 So, in such cases, a double/full-sized bed can be the most ideal option.
-You'll save at least 6" in width along with 5" in length.
+You'll save at least 6" in width and 5" in length.

-Great for a single sleeper– A full bed offers more than enough space for a single sleeper—yes, even if you like to sprawl on your back and relax like a starfish.
+Great for a single sleeper – A full bed offers more than enough space for a single sleeper—yes, even if you like to sprawl on your back and relax like a starfish.

 Cost – A full-size latex mattress requires less material to manufacture.
-Therefore it costs less than a king or queen mattress.
+Therefore, it costs less than a king or queen mattress.

 Less length – If you're six feet tall or more, you may find yourself struggling to find room for your feet or hitting your head on your headboard.
-A king or queen-sized bed could be ideal in such a case.
+A king- or queen-sized bed could be ideal in such a case.

 Related blog posts: